avaframe/AvaFrame/docs/DFAnumerics.rst

         :width: 90%

-        The particles are located in the cells using tow arrays. indPartInCell of size number of cells + 1 which keeps track of the number of particles in each cell and partInCell of size number of particles + 1 which lists the particles contained in the cells.
+        The particles are located in the cells using two arrays. indPartInCell of size number of cells + 1 which keeps track of the number of particles in each cell and partInCell of size number of particles + 1 which lists the particles contained in the cells.